robinhood/faust/docs/userguide/actors.rst

 .. seealso::

-    The :ref:`streams` guide for more information about topics.
+    The :ref:`guide-streams` guide for more information about topics.

 The Stream
 ----------